 I didn’t find any better way throwing it away (maybe it will be solid enough to seel the top and trashcan it).
 Just empty it and you now can recycle the plastic itself too after cleaning it out.
 If you keep the whole thing under a lid, bacterias can do something with your mixed saliva under the hood lol.

 2. Using baking soda, sea salt or himalayan without any added chemicals

 Actually I didn’t try with himalayan salt but you can use both white and especially pink one for the purpose.
 Sea salt and baking soda are all salts, try to avoid any added chemicals like iodine and fluoride in any.
 What I recommend is sea salt and baking soda.
 Don’t also swallow them after you finished.

 Now you can use any amounts of them in a glass of warm water after proper oral care.
-Warm water has the purpose of two things: not hurting your teeth even if you have sensitive teeth/gumline AND it will penetrate any surface because salt brings any nutrients deeply into the cells by opening them and creating electrical charge.
+Warm water has the purpose of two things: firstly not hurting your teeth even if you have sensitive teeth/gumline.
+Secondly it will penetrate any surface because salt brings any nutrients deeply into the cells by opening them and creating electrical charge.